Landviser-LLC/eo-data/README.md

  ~~~
  pip install -r requirements.txt
  ~~~
  Now you should have no problem using Jupyter notebooks and Python files in this repo.
-If in course of your development you need additional module you would **pip install [module]** do not forget to add it in **requirements.txt**
+If in course of your development you need additional module you would **pip install [module]** do not forget to add it in **requirements.txt** so others (or yourself) working after you can quickly reinstall all modules in the repo.

  ## That's All for Now!
 Welcome to Landviser's Team!
 Happy Coding